How to Begin Decluttering Your Home (without feeling overwhelmed)

 How to Deal with the Overwhelming Task of Decluttering

 Beginning to declutter if your home has become packed full of stuff over the years can be overwhelming.
 And stressful.
-Enough to make you want to go out and buy something new as a way to calm yourself down!
+Enough to make you want to go out and buy something new as a way to calm yourself down (don’t do that).

 I know.
 I get it.
 It's hard to let things go.
 It's hard to make the time to purge.
 It's hard to find the physical and emotional energy to do what you know needs to be done.